stevenaeola/progblack_lectures/git_collab/PITCHME.md

 ---

 One participant recommended "Working on a large code base and making changes/additions to it.
 Reviewing changes other people are making to the codebase.
 Testing.
 Finding and fixing bugs.
-Using source control software, etc. This way students are actually prepared for developing in the real world upon graduating and have an appreciation for best practices, comments, reviews, developer testing, and so on.
+Using source control software, etc. This way students are actually prepared for developing in the real world upon graduating and have an appreciation for best practices, comments, reviews, developer testing, and so on."

 ---